SAP/sap-btp-service-operator/README.md

   PASSWORD: ********
 ```

-###### Example of a binding with customized metadata and utilized existing formatting option for stringData
+###### Example of a binding with customized metadata and one of the existing formatting options for stringData  (key-value as default, credentials as JSON Object, credentials and service instance info as JSON).

+In this example, you customize the metadata section in the secretTemplate while

 `ServiceBinding`